Kelli Giddish: 2011–present: Law & Order: Special Victims Unit

+Giddish made her debut as Rollins in the 13th-season premiere, "Scorched Earth", in which the character first works alongside Detective Olivia Benson (Mariska Hargitay).
+Giddish expressed confidence that viewers would warm up to Rollins and another new character, Nick Amaro (Pino), with time.

-At the end of Season 13 of Law & Order: SVU, she weighed in on her first season, and she said she and Pino received not only a "very warm welcome" from SVUs cast and crew, but saw their respective characters explored more than they could hope for in their first season.
+At the end of the series' Season 13, she said she and Pino received not only a "very warm welcome" from SVUs cast and crew, but saw their respective characters explored more than they could hope for in their first season.
 "They've given me a lot to work with — and I hope they give me more next season," says Giddish.
 "We're still playing 'musical chairs' in terms of partners, and that's a great way to go about exploring the different characters."

-Giddish's castmate Ice-T, who has portrayed Detective Odafin Tutuola since the show's second season, praised both Giddish and Pino in the wake of Meloni's departure: "We had to regroup, like a football team," said Ice-T. "The quarterback changed, but we still had to move the ball down the field.
-And we did well...
-Danny came in, strong.
-Kelli came in, strong.
-And we shut down the doubters."

 On April 16, 2020, Giddish's character was promoted to 2nd grade class detective, in "Solving for the Unknowns".

-Giddish's final episode as a regular cast member was season 24, episode 9 ("And a Trauma in a Pear Tree") in which Rollins married ADA Dominick Carisi Jr. (Peter Scanavino) and resigned from the Special Victims Unit to accept an offer to teach at Fordham University.
-She returned as a special guest star in season 24, episode 22 ("All Pain Is One Malady"), season 25, episode 1 ("Tunnel Blind") and season 25, episode 11 ("Prima Nocta").
-She will return as a series regular for the twenty-seventh season.
+Giddish's initial departure as a regular cast member was season 24, episode 9 ("And a Trauma in a Pear Tree") in which Rollins married ADA Dominick Carisi Jr. (Peter Scanavino) and resigned from the Special Victims Unit to accept an offer to teach at Fordham University.
+She returned as a special guest star in season 24, episode 22 ("All Pain Is One Malady"), season 25, episode 1 ("Tunnel Blind") and episode 11 ("Prima Nocta"), season 26, episode 3 ("Divide and Conquer"), episode 8 ("Cornered"), episode 9 ("First Light"), episode 16, ("Accomplice Liability") and episode 20 ("Shock Collar").
+After her last episode as a regular on SVU in 2022, she also appeared in the third season of the spin-off Law & Order: Organized Crime assisting Elliot Stabler on a case in episodes 21 ("Shadowerk") and 22 ("With Many Names"), the latter of which aired as a crossover event with the 24th season of SVU.

+Starting September 2025, Giddish returned as a series regular for the 27th season, after the show received harsh criticism from cast members, and the audience for letting her go.